rgllm/rgllm.com/content/pages/resume.md

 template: page
 ---

-### Full-stack Developer

-Hello 👋

-I’m Rogério, a multidisciplinary developer based in Braga, Portugal 🇵🇹

-I graduated from University of Minho, and I'm now on the Engineering team at Pixelmatters.
+I’m Rogério, a multidisciplinary full-stack developer based in Braga, Portugal 🇵🇹 I graduated from University of Minho, and I'm now on the Engineering team at Pixelmatters.
 I was born and raised in Braga, but I'm an FCPorto fan ⚽.
 I love football, traveling 🗺, reading 📕, and I'm passionate about everything tech-related.
 Focused on expanding my know-how in product development process and project management.

 - [rgllm.com](https://rgllm.com)